swbooksmugglers/swbs-issue-tracker/user-guide/common/editbook.md

 <img width="642" height="774" alt="edit-my-book-form-2" src="https://github.com/user-attachments/assets/4cee889d-efa1-4ba3-8bc9-5a78873eb9a4" />

 If you're editing a special edition of a book (Goldsboro Brotherhood in this example).
-You'll notice that you add your limitation number and the signed toggle by Mike Chen's name is disabled, it's because the book came pre-signed from Goldsboro so you can't override this detail.
+You'll notice that you add your number (My Number) and the signed toggle by Mike Chen's name is disabled, it's because the book came pre-signed from Goldsboro so you can't override this detail.
 You are able to change the signed status if you get personalization or inscription added to your copy of the book.